mlvssyaswanth/mlvssyaswanth/README.md

 # 💫 About Me:
-I'm currently working on FastAPI.
+I'm currently working on FastAPI,
-Eager to learn new tech trends.
+Eager to learn new tech trends,
 Full stack Developer and Data scientist from Hyderabad.

 ## 🌐 Socials: